 Washington Application for State Financial Aid.
 Non-citizens fill out this application in order to be eligible to receive the State Need Grant.

 Washington Educator Skills Test-Basic (WEST-B) is required to enter a teaching certificate program.
 It is a computer based test, comprised of 170 multiple choice questions and 2 constructed response questions.
+There are three West-B test requited, reading, writing, and math.

 Washington Educator Skills Test-Endorsements (WEST-E) measures the content knowledge required of candidates seeking an endorsement to a Washington teaching certificate and are fully aligned with the state’s teacher endorsement competencies and Essential Academic Learning Requirements.
 It is required to receive a teaching endorsement.